-The Settings menu allows user to view and customize the hardware settings and is shown in Figure 29.
-The settings menu also gives the user an easier way to view device information, and allows for resetting the device to default tracking settings.
-This menu has the following sub-menu items:
+Use the Settings menu, shown in Figure 29, to view and customize the hardware settings or to reset the device to default tracking settings.
+The Settings menu also provides an easier way to view device information.
+This menu has the following submenu items: